 How to Make Bamboo Furniture

+How to Make Bamboo Furniture.
 Bamboo is a hollow grass that is available in many varieties.
-While you can make some types of bamboo furniture yourself, it...
+While you can make some types...

 How to Make a Bamboo Walking Stick